 Famous Faces

-The numismatic collection covers well known rulers such as the Ancient Macedonian Kings Alexander the Great (NU 18322) and his father Philip II (NU 2345); the Roman statesman Julius Caesar (NU 2180) and his partner Queen Cleopatra of ancient Egypt (NU 2197); the Emperor Augustus (NU 22518) who greatly expanded the Roman Empire across the Mediterranean; and Augustus' successors: the Emperors Tiberius (NU 22529), Claudius (NU 23889), Trajan (NU 16389) and Hadrian (NU 22769).
+Museums Victoria's numismatic collection covers well known rulers such as the ancient Macedonian kings Alexander the Great (NU 18322) and his father Philip II (NU 2345); the Roman statesman Julius Caesar (NU 2180) and his partner Queen Cleopatra of ancient Egypt (NU 2197); the Emperor Augustus (NU 22518) who greatly expanded the Roman Empire across the Mediterranean; and Augustus' successors: the Emperors Tiberius (NU 22529), Claudius (NU 23889), Trajan (NU 16389) and Hadrian (NU 22769).

 Ancient Cities

-Similarly other cities used images that were synonymous to them, such as a Corinthian-style helmet for the city of Corinth (NU 15523), or a temple for for the city of Pergamon (NU 2589).
+Other cities also used images that reflected their identity, such as a Corinthian-style helmet for the city of Corinth (NU 15523) and a temple for the city of Pergamon (NU 2589).

 Amazing Animals

-The iconography of coins can be 'read' to highlight attributes which the ruler or states wanted to promote.
-These ranged from virtues such as the strength, symbolised by a horse, stag (NU 2670) or bull, or the King's military prowess by depicting a chariot (NU 2319), to the celebration of local resources and wildlife, such as dolphins (NU 2318).
+Iconography in coins was used to highlight attributes which the ruler or states wanted to promote.
+These included virtues such as strength, symbolised by a horse, stag (NU 2670) or bull; the king's military prowess, depicted through a chariot (NU 2319); and the boasting of local resources and wildlife, such as dolphins (NU 2318).

 References